 Madhouse has been showing that they are still sitting on top of the animation world.
 No Game No Life and Parasyte -the maxim- both ended up being hit shows in the past few seasons but I didn't hold them as high as some other critics.
 While I found both shows very entertaining they lacked the depth and substance that draw me back to so many of my favorite shows and movies.
 Now while on the surface One Punch Man seems like a mindless monster of the week type show it is anything but, in fact it's one of the most clever satire's I have seen in a very long time.
 I'm sure you know the backstory, it was a internet comic and then stuff happend and now it's an anime, yawn, boring, don't care. on to the review.

 The show takes a satirical approach at the whole monster of the week type of show and pulls it off so masterfully.
 The contrasting characters all stood out and I really want to get to know more about them, personally Saitama is my least favorite.
 While I absoultly love his look, with the old school anime superhero suit and cape he seems more like the kill switch than a person.
 He is the fully relized hero, so he doesn't have anyway to progress or grow or change the same way Genos did.
 I also thought the predictable ending of every fight would ruin it for me since, we all know how the show got it's name.
 But honestly I was excited to jump into every episode to see what happens next.
-I also felt the show was very funny, while I feel comedy is much more subjective than good writing or animation it's hard not to see the humor is well placed.
-A show like Kill La Kill for example seemed to be throwing jokes at the wall hoping something stuck but every joke in One-Punch Man seems on point, never breaking up the flow of the show it just sneaks it's way in and reminds you at the best moment HEY, YOUR WATCHING A SATIRE!
+I also felt the show was very funny.
+Anime and comidy don't usually mix, Otaku humor is just awful and it results in meme level jokes forced into a script that would work better without a not funny joke ham-fisted in.
+But One Punch Man never breaks up the flow of the show it just sneaks it's way in and reminds you at the best moment HEY, YOUR WATCHING A SATIRE!